haqpl/haqpl.github.io/_posts/2019-10-23-Introducing-sqlmap-into-non-HTTP-services.md

 ---
-title: Introducing sqlmap® into non-HTTP services.
+title: Introducing sqlmap into non-HTTP services.
 published: false
 ---

 ## The problem:

 Lately, I was introduced to an interesting problem.
 How to automate the SQL injection exploitation of non-HTTP service?
 Sometimes services like `whois` are using custom SQL databases, which is an ideal situation to introduce unwanted problems.
-Because of that, the `whois` service is working on a non-retired HTB box, I can't do it very detailed, but you should be able to take advantage of the idea itself to create your custom proxies.
+Because of that, the `whois` service is working on a non-retired HTB box, I can't do it very detailed, but you should be able to take advantage of the idea itself to create your custom proxies or just give a try with `shiny-garbonzo`.
 Let's start by diving into the information on how sqlmap works.

 ## sqlmap®: